TheAypisamFpv/BadApple-on-BatPU-2/README.md

-Possible Optimisation : Lots of pixels share X or Y positions, allowing consecutive additions to the buffer to reduce repeated instructions.
+Possible Optimisation : give feedback

 Showcase of how the optimisation works in a few days